Courses in Linguistics and Cognitive Science

 Introduction to the study of language, including examination of the characteristics and structural principles of natural language.
 After exploring the basic characteristics of sound, word formation and sentence structure, these principles are applied to such topics as: language variation, language change, psycholinguistics, pragmatics, and animal communication.
 Only one version of A LIN 220 may be taken for credit.

 Study of a foreign language not regularly taught at the University; independent work with the guidance of a faculty member using recordings and other material; meetings with native speakers when possible.
 A limited number of languages may be offered in any one year.
 May be repeated for a different language or for more advanced study in the same language.
-Prerequisite(s): permission of undergraduate adviser.
+Does not count toward the 36 credit requirement for the major.
+Prerequisite(s): permission of undergraduate advisor.

 A LIN 301 (= A PHI 301 & A PSY 301) Introduction to Cognitive Science (3)